 The purpose of this chapter is to promote the public health, safety, and welfare by providing for the identification, protection, enhancement and perpetuation of such things as buildings, structures, signs, features and sites within the city, that reflect the city's historical, architectural, archaeological and cultural heritage.
 The way this chapter has accomplishes this is by establishing a historic review board which: (i) makes recommendations to the city council concerning the designation of historic landmarks and districts; (ii) oversees the issuance of certificates of appropriateness which are required in order to make specified changes to historic landmarks and districts; and (iii) makes recommendations to the city council concerning the issuance of hardship certificates which are available under specified circumstances to allow an owner to be relieved from the strict application of this chapter.
 City council is sensitive to the competing needs of preserving its heritage as provided herein while at the same time avoiding unnecessary regulation of private property.
-Accordingly, city council has directed the board to distinguish between "minor" and "major" repairs, modifications, alterations and construction as the board develops its operating rules and regulations, which rules and regulations shall be reviewed and adopted by city council resolution and bound in an operational manual together with adopted policies for easy counter reference.
+Accordingly, city council has directed the board to distinguish between 'minor' and "major" repairs, modifications, alterations and construction as the board develops its operating rules and regulations, which rules and regulations shall be reviewed and adopted by City Council resolution and bound in an operational manual together with adopted policies for easy counter reference.

-1.03 Establishment of Historic Review Board
+1.03 Establishment of the Isleton Historical Preservation Review Board

-A. Establishment of historic review board
+A. Establishment of Isleton Historical Preservation Review Board

-The Isleton Historic Review Board is established to promote the goals and objectives of this chapter through exercise of its powers and duties which are outlined below.
+The Isleton Historical Preservation Review Board is established to promote the goals and objectives of this chapter through exercise of its powers and duties which are outlined below.

-B. Composition of the historic review board
+B. Composition of the Isleton Historical Preservation Review Board